-The Water Manager Program provides full-time support for three SRCD biologists and half-time support for a supervisor to coordinate and improve water management practices on privately owned lands in the Suisun Marsh.
+The Water Manager Program provides full-time support for three SRCD biologists and support for a half-time supervisor to coordinate and improve water management practices on privately owned lands in the Suisun Marsh.
 This program is funded by a contractual agreement with the Department of Water Resources (DWR) and the U. S. Bureau of Reclamation (USBR) through the 2015 Suisun Marsh Preservation Agreement (SMPA) to improve wildlife habitats on Suisun Marsh managed wetland and also mitigate adverse effects on Suisun Marsh of the Central Valley Project (CVP), State Water Project (SWP), and a portion of other upstream diversions.
-It provides for the following activities:
+It provides for the following Water Manager Program activities:

-- Assist landowners in implementing and updating individual duck club management plans - Promote and encourage wetland management activities to produce desired wildlife habitats - Provide technical support and new scientific information to landowners on beneficial habitat management, water management, protection of sensitive species, and implementation of best management practices - Supervise and coordinate the SRCD Portable Pump Program - Assist landowners in planning yearly maintenance and enhancement projects - Assist landowners in U. S. Army Corps Permit RGP 3 and LOP Applications - Promote effective use of applied channel water to managed wetlands - Monitor operation of fish screen facilities and assist in routine maintenance - Assist landowners in avoiding mosquito production - Assist landowners in annual Diversion Reporting Requirements
+- Assist landowners in implementing and updating individual duck club management plans - Promote and encourage wetland management activities to produce desired wildlife habitats - Provide technical support and new scientific information to landowners on beneficial habitat management, water management, protection of sensitive species, and implementation of best management practices - Supervise and coordinate the SRCD Portable Pump Program - Assist landowners in planning yearly maintenance and enhancement projects - Assist landowners in U. S. Army Corps Permit RGP 3 and LOP Applications - Promote effective use of applied channel water to managed wetlands - Monitor operation of fish screen facilities and assist in routine maintenance - Assist landowners in avoiding mosquito production - Assist landowners in annual Diversion Reporting Requirements - Support Invasive Weed Control Program